 After your model is completely dry, place it directly into a Phrozen Curing Unit or use direct sunlight to cure your 3D prints.
 If you cure your models under sunlight, you will need to turn it around every few hours so that every part of the model is exposed to sunlight.

 Keep in mind that sunlight may not provide equal exposure of light to every part of your model as the direction of the sun changes throughout the day.
 This may cause your models to cure unevenly, which could result in discoloration.
 Click here to learn more.

-Once you’re print has a matte finish, this means that your 3D model is completely cured!
+Once your print has a matte finish, this means that your 3D model is completely cured!
 Click here to read up on more 3D printing applications.